 There are many companies that provide or may provide Web sites and online destinations targeted at Internet users in China.
 Some of our major competitors in China are major United States Internet companies, such as Yahoo!
-Inc and Nasdaq listed companies Sina Corporation and Netease.
+Inc and its newly-acquired 3721.com and Nasdaq listed companies Sina Corporation, Netease, Tom Online, and Linktone.
+These competitors may also improve or enhance their positions in the PRC Internet market through mergers and acquisitions.
 In addition, we may face competition from existing or new domestic PRC Internet companies that are either affiliated with large corporations such as Legend Computer, America Online and Softbank Corporation, or controlled or sponsored by PRC government entities.
 These competitors may have certain advantages over us, including: